kyma-project/api-gateway/docs/user/ratelimit/README.md

 ## Behavior When a Workload Is Scaled

-Because local rate limiting is applied per-instance, each new replica has the same predefined limit.
-For example, if a workload has 10 replicas and a default bucket of `maxTokens: 10`, the cluster can accept up to 100 requests per fill interval before any individual Pod starts returning `429`.
-When the workload is scaled to 15 replicas, the 5 new Pods start with empty buckets and accept traffic freely, while the original 10 Pods may still be at their limit.
+Because local rate limiting is applied per-instance, each replica enforces its own independent limit.
+If a workload has 10 replicas and a default bucket of `maxTokens: 10`, each replica allows up to 10 requests per fill interval.
+In theory, the cluster can accept up to 100 requests total — but only if traffic is spread evenly across all replicas.
+In practice, load balancing isn't perfectly uniform, so some replicas may exhaust their tokens and start returning `429` while others still have capacity.
+This means you can see rate limiting errors before the cluster-wide total reaches 100 requests.

+When the workload is scaled to 15 replicas, the 5 new Pods start with full buckets and accept traffic freely, while the original 10 Pods may still be at their limit.
 A bucket reaching its limit does not trigger autoscaling.
 HPA scales workloads based on the number of requests a workload receives, not on whether a rate limit has been hit.
 The same applies to the ingress gateway — reaching a rate limit does not cause HPA to add more ingress gateway replicas.

 ## Limitations